Construction Engineering: A Quick Guide

 What Is Construction Engineering?

-Construction engineering is the process of overseeing and managing a large-scale and complex construction project.
+Construction engineering is the process of overseeing and managing a large-scale and complex infrastructure construction projects.
 These types of construction projects tend to be large buildings and the infrastructure that supports them.

 As construction project management is almost always a complex and collaborative effort, you’ll find construction engineers working with other types of engineering professionals.
 But construction engineers are often responsible for the design and safety of temporary structures that are used during construction, such as scaffolding.
 Construction engineers can work on electrical systems, mechanical systems and even building a new highway or tunnel, making sure they’re connected to new buildings correctly.